beatlab-mcmaster/SocialEyes/src/glassesRecord/README.md

         PL_Rec_Duration (Recording duration)
         Device (App device name/identifier)
         ```

+## Terminal User Interface (TUI)

+- The module interface is a TUI that lists of all eye-tracking devices on the local network
+    - Use Arrow up/down or mouse click to highlight a device
+- Colour-coded status metrics are shown for each device (battery/storage level, network ping, ADB server status, recording status, etc.)
+- Multiple devices can be selected from this list to perform a desirable action
+    -  Highlight a device and press `spacebar` to select.
+    -  Multiple devices can be selected/de-selected using Shift + arrow up/down.
+    -  To select all devices at once use Ctrl+A
+-  A list of possible actions is displayed at the bottom of the TUI.
+Press the key corresponding to an action to run the action on all selected devices.
+-  Note: If the ADB value for a device is False and ADB connection was initialised before running this module then use the "Reconnect adb" action.
+-  Each time an action is triggered, a message is logged under the devices list.
+Only the last 3 logs are displayed on the TUI at any point.
+-  Events can be created during a TUI session by pressing `Tab`.
+The event tag field will be active where a short event descriptor can be added.
+Press Enter to record the event and `Tab` again to go back to the device list.

+## Stored data from a recording session

+- A new logs directory is created for each recording session--everytime the TUI is started.
+- Within this directory, a separate directory is created for each device that was used to record data during the session.
+    - Offsets from this device will be stored in the child csv.
+- An events.json file is created if events were created during the session.
+This file contains event descriptors and corresponding timestamps.

 ### Debugging and Logs
 - Run the following command to start the application in development mode: `textual run --dev main.py`